cncf/memorials/dan-kohn.md

 Goodbye Dan.
 You will be missed.

+## John Mertic

+Dan taught me by example on how to be a leader in an open source foundation, with his focus on putting the community first and always making sure the work output reflected how much he put that community first.
+He was one of the few that would reach out with words of encouragement as I was navigating the foundations I was leading, and always willing to jump in as a speaker or make connections to help the community thrive.

+Landscapes were one of his passions.
+I remember him helping me at a moments notice, proactively making adjustments and getting logos fixed to ensure it looked great ( along with the occasional lesson on SVG quality ;-) ).
+Even once it was launched, he would often get to pull requests faster than I could!
+I remember thanking him and telling him he didn't need to do that, and he told me "I enjoy it.
+It's the one part of my job that has clear outcomes."

+Dan - you are gone ( too soon ) but will never be forgotten.

 ## Julie Dam

 I met Dan in the summer of 2016.
 He was late to our appointment, having had a not-so-great briefing with a reporter who didn't seem to get what he was pitching.
 He was making the rounds, talking about Kubernetes and containers, and not everyone was ready to get on the bandwagon yet.
 He showed me the same deck that hadn't impressed that reporter and told me about his plans for CNCF, including holding big conferences around the world.